COVID-19 Preparedness Plan for Entyse Lyfe Weddings & Events

 drop-off, pick-up, and delivery practices and protocol; and

 communications and training practices and protocol.

-Entyse Lyfe has reviewed and incorporated the industry guidance applicable to our business provided by Minnesota for the development of this plan, including the following industry guidance (Hospitality Industry).
+Entyse Lyfe has reviewed and incorporated the industry guidance applicable to our business provided by Maryland's state for the development of this plan, including the following industry guidance (Hospitality Industry).

-Ensure sick workers stay home and prompt identification and isolation of sick persons.
+Ensure sick workers stay home and prompt identification and isolation of ill persons.
 Workers have been informed of and encouraged to self-monitor for signs and symptoms of COVID-19.
-The following policies and procedures are being implemented to assess workers’ health status before entering the workplace and report when they are sick or experiencing symptoms.
+The following policies and procedures are being implemented to assess workers' health status before entering the workplace and report when they are sick or experiencing symptoms.
 [Temperature checks will address health screening.
-Workers will communicate with the business via phone or email if they are sick or experiencing symptoms while at home.
-Workers onsite that feel ill will be isolated in the workplace until they can be sent home.]
+Workers will communicate with the business via phone or email if they are ill or experiencing symptoms while at home.
+Workers onsite that feel ill will be isolated in the workplace until a supervisor can send them home.]

 Workplace building and ventilation protocol Operation of the building where the workplace is located includes necessary sanitation, assessment, and maintenance of building systems, including water, plumbing, electrical, heating, ventilation, and air conditioning (HVAC) systems.